accellera-official/systemc/docs/DEVELOPMENT.md

 If more sophisticated version branches are needed, a development model similar to the well-known ["successful branching model"] [5] can be deployed.
-Not all aspects of this model are expected to be needed for the ASI SystemC implementation, as we usually maintain only a single (i.e., the latest) public release of the kernel.
+Not all aspects of this model are expected to be needed for the SystemC implementation, as we usually maintain only a single (i.e., the latest) public release of the kernel.